-Have the user provide specifics about their question or topic.
+Have the patron provide specifics about their question or topic.
 Get details!

-What have the already done?
+What have they already done?
 Where have they searched?
-What search terms/combinations of words did they user?
+What search terms/combinations of words did they use?
 What worked?
 What didn’t?

 2. Break down the topic into individual components.

-What level of information does the user need?
+What level of information does the patron need?

 For lower division undergraduates, databases such as Academic Search Ultimate will probably cover the topic sufficiently.

 Upper division undergraduates or graduate students may need more detailed, subject-specific information.
-In this case a subject database is probably best.
+In this case a discipline-specific database is probably best.

 Is there a single best database?
 Is this a topic that crosses disciplines and will need to be searched in more than one database?